Jellyfish-Insights/andromeda/README.md

 ### What is this repo?

-This repo contains the main code of the "Andromeda".
+This repo contains the main code of "Andromeda".

 ### What is the Andromeda?